INRIA/scikit-learn-mooc/slides/learning_validation_curves.md

 .width50.pull-right[
 Measure:

-* errors on test data (generalization)
+- errors on test data (generalization)

-* errors on the train data
+- errors on the train data
 ]

 ???

-To probe the tradeoff between underfit and overfit, our central tool will be to measure both the generalization error, on unseen test data, and the error on the data used to train the model
+To probe the tradeoff between underfit and overfit, our central tool will be to measure both the generalization error, on unseen test data, and the error on the data used to train the model.

 ---